 What ingredients do I need to make no bake mini cheesecakes

 - Digestive biscuits: used in the biscuit base of the mini cheesecakes.

 - Unsalted butter: melted, this helps bind the biscuit base, giving a rich, beautiful base for the no bake cheesecake.

 - Cream cheese: make sure to use a full fat cream cheese when making the filling for any no bake cheesecake recipe, as this is part of what helps the filling set firmly.

 - Double/heavy cream: whipped up, this gives body, richness and stability to the cheesecake filling.
-Use a good quality brand of cream cheese to give the best results.

 - Yogurt: gives a little extra tangy flavour to the cheesecake filling.